Key senator to vote against CIA nominee Gina Haspel

 A key Democratic senator said he would not vote for Gina Haspel, Donald Trump's pick for CIA director, after a meeting Monday at which she failed to satisfactorily answer questions about her background in the agency, an aide said.

-The meeting with Martin Heinrich, D-N.M., a member of the Intelligence Committee, took place in a secure space with classified documents two days ahead of Haspel's confirmation hearing on Capitol Hill.
+The meeting with Sen. Martin Heinrich, D-N.M., a member of the Senate intelligence committee, took place in a secure space with classified documents two days ahead of Haspel's confirmation hearing on Capitol Hill.

 Breaking News Emails